Isaiah57/FitTraq/README.md

 End goal of this project is to have an application that can do OCR on nutritional value labels and/or have the user be able to input those values themselves.

+Please excuse any bad coding practices, I started this project without knowing anything about app development and what's currently shown was made in about 2 days.